Past Events

 Furthermore, she highlighted the team work and collaboration that are vital in the world of medicine, through her work with others such as ortho-geriatricians, laboratory scientists, nurses, phlebotomists, radiologists and microbiologists.

-By giving a timeline of her medical studies and all the post examinations upon graduating from medical school, this demonstrated that becoming a doctor is a lifelong commitment, which needs to be in par with the constant technological advancements that are taking place year in and year out in the medical world.”
+By giving a timeline of her medical studies and all the post examinations upon graduating from medical school, this demonstrated that becoming a doctor is a lifelong commitment, which needs to be on par with the constant technological advancements that are taking place year in and year out in the medical world.”

 Yasmin, Year 12